Skip to main content

 This year, we will also introduce a new improved report format that, unlike the current format, will be source-control friendly and have public documentation.

-Thanks for your valuable feedback and please subscribe my blog for more updates.
+Thanks for visiting My Blog and please provide your valuable feedback and subscribe for more updates.
+Please don't post any spam content or comments.